LightUp Fest brings new holiday fun to Northern Virginia with dramatic and beautiful Chinese lanterns and modern light displays. The festival ...

 Crabtree Falls, Montebello

 The viewpoint that looks out over Tye River Gorge fills with color in the fall, but the hike is popular year-round for the gorgeous waterfall views as the trail climbs along Crabtree Falls.
 Crabtree is the longest vertical cascade in the East; a series of several waterfalls cascading a total of 1200 feet .
-From the lower parking lot, it’s a steadily uphill but not too challenging 1.8 mile climb to the top of the falls.
+From the lower parking lot, it’s a steadily uphill but not technically difficult 1.8 mile climb to the top of the falls.

 There are several other great viewpoints of the cascades along the way, broken up by sections of stairs and dirt switchbacks.
 While the hike is well worth the effort, it is a very popular destination, so avoid weekends if you can.
 The trail is especially fun in Fall when heavier water flow and colorful foliage offer incredible sights throughout the hike.
 The Crabtree Falls trailhead is about 185 miles from DC.